railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 In the example, the intermediate product ``RCK100`` is used in the manufacturing of different shelves (SHE100, SHE200, ...).
 So you would prefer to define a unique BoM for it, even though you do not want any instances of this product to be built, nor would you want to rewrite these elements in a series of different multi-level BoMs.

-If you only want a single production order for the complete Assemble PC, and not one for the BoM itself, you can define the BoM line corresponding to product ``RCK100`` in the Assemble PC's BoM as type :guilabel:`Sets/Phantom`.
-Then OpenERP will automatically put ``RCK100``'s BoM contents into the Assemble PC's production order, even though it has been defined as multi-level.
+If you only want a single production order for the complete shelf, and not one for the BoM itself, you can define the BoM line corresponding to product ``RCK100`` in the shelf's BoM as type :guilabel:`Sets/Phantom`.
+Then OpenERP will automatically put ``RCK100``'s BoM contents into the shelf's production order, even though it has been defined as multi-level.

 This way of representing the assembly is very useful, because it allows you to define reusable assembly elements and keep them isolated.

-If you define the BoM for the ``SHE100`` Assemble PC in the way shown by the table below, you will get two production orders on confirmation of a sales order, as also shown in the tables.
+If you define the BoM for the ``SHE100`` shelf in the way shown by the table below, you will get two production orders on confirmation of a sales order, as also shown in the tables.

 .. table:: Defining and Using Phantom BoMs